linkeddatacenter/kees/README.md

 #### A plan is alwais attached to a knowledge base

-If a stand alone pllan exists, it must be considered attached to the kees:sharedKnowledge.
+If a stand alone plan exists, it must be considered part of the kees:sharedKnowledge.

 ```
 CONSTRUCT { kees:sharedKnowledge kees:hasPlan ?plan }
 WHERE {?plan a kees:Plan FILTER NOT EXISTS {  ?x kees:hasPlan ?plan }}
 ```

 #### A question is alwais attached to a knowledge base